actualbudget/docs/docs/budgeting/filters.md

 ![](/img/filtering/select-saved-2.png)

-The saved budget will then display in the transactions table.
+The saved filter will then display in the transactions table.

+#### Modifying and Deleting Saved Filters

 You also have the ability to modify or delete any of your existing saved filters.

 First, pull up your saved filter.
 If you wish to make any changes to the saved filter, you can do that now by adding additional filter conditions.

 To modify or delete the filter, click on the top-right dropdown menu.
 It will present you with a few options based on what actions you've taken.
 If you've modified the saved filter, you'll have the ability to rename, update, revert, delete, or save a new filter based on the criteria you have established.
-If no changes to the filter were made, you'll have the ability to rename or delete the saved filter entirely.
+If no changes to the filter were made, you can rename or delete the saved filter entirely.

 ![](/img/filtering/modify-saved.png)